Saturday, February 1, 2025

 2 Feb, Sunday: After worship. we ate lunch with Jon at Oscar’s Bistro.
 4.6 miles

 1 Feb: We walked earlier today than usual because the forecast was for warm.
 We were happy that it was quite warm enough without being too warm except in places.
 Trail maintenance continues albeit at a slower pace, and we met a very friendly guy at the bench, Mike Butler.
 Cynthia got away in the afternoon for her essential girliecures, but Ron kept typing genealogy.
-We look forward because, after all, Tomorrow is Another Day.
+We look forward because, "After All, Tomorrow is Another Day."
 4.65 Miles